Ankeraout/gbaemu/README.md

 ## Dependencies
 For now this project relies on [SDL2](https://www.libsdl.org/) for display and controls.
 Because packed structures are used in the code, only GCC or Microsoft Visual C++ 2019 may be able to compile it, as there was no porting effort made for other compilers.

+## Test ROMs
+In order to build test ROMs, you need to have FASMARM in your path.
+Then just use `make testroms` to build them.
+The .gba ROM files will be right next to the corresponding .asm file.